For B2B communities to thrive and grow—engagement is essential.

 These tools reward active members and encourage others to engage more, so they receive rewards as well.

 The tools you choose will depend on your product and brand.
-Some popular options that might appeal to your community management team include:
+Some popular options that might appeal to your community management framework team include:

 - Acknowledging top commenters: Public shout-outs, both within your community and externally, can make your top commenters feel valued and appreciated.